Bosley Crowther: Bonnie and Clyde criticism

 Other critics besides Crowther panned the movie.
 John Simon, the critic of New York magazine, while praising its technical execution, declared "Slop is slop, even served with a silver ladle."
 Its distributor pulled the film from circulation.
 However, the critical consensus on Bonnie and Clyde reversed, exemplified by two high-profile reassessments by Time and Newsweek.
 The latter's Joe Morgenstern wrote two reviews in consecutive issues, the second retracting and apologizing for the first.
 Time hired Stefan Kanfer as its new film critic in late 1967; his first assignment was an ostentatious rebuttal of his magazine's original negative review.
 A rave in The New Yorker by Pauline Kael was also influential.

 Even in the wake of this critical reversal, however, Crowther remained one of the film's most dogged critics.
 He eventually wrote three negative reviews and periodically blasted the movie in reviews of other films and in a letters column response to unhappy Times readers.
 The New York Times replaced Crowther as its primary film critic in early 1968, and some observers speculated that his persistent attacks on Bonnie and Clyde had shown him to be out of touch with current cinema and weighed heavily in his removal.
 Crowther worked as an executive consultant at Columbia Pictures after leaving the Times.

-Crowther wrote The Lion's Share: The Story of an Entertainment Empire (1957), the first book documenting the history of Metro-Goldwyn-Mayer, and Hollywood Rajah: The Life and Times of Louis B. Mayer (1960), a biography of the head of the MGM studio.